Richard Fitzgerald (VC)

 Richard Fitzgerald VC (December 1831, St. Finbar's, Cork, Ireland – 1884 in India) was an Irish recipient of the Victoria Cross.

+In Cork on 17 December 1851 he enlisted in the Bengal Horse Artillery, Bengal Army, for 12 years service, giving his trade as carpenter.
+He arrived in India to join his unit in November 1852.

 Details

-He was approximately 25 years old, and a Gunner in the Bengal Horse Artillery, Bengal Army during the Indian Mutiny when the following deed took place on 28 September 1857 at Bolandshahr, India for which he and Sergeant Bernard Diamond was awarded the Victoria Cross:
+He was a 25 year old Gunner in the 2nd Troop, 3rd Brigade, Bengal Horse Artillery during the Indian Mutiny when the following deed took place on 28 September 1857 at Bolandshahr, India for which he and Sergeant Bernard Diamond were awarded the Victoria Cross:

+In the months after his VC action, Fitzgerald took part in operations around Lucknow.

+Returning to the UK, he was discharged from the army at Canterbury, Kent, in June 1863 and appears to have died in India in 1884.

-Fitzgerald died in India in 1884.
-Fitzgerald's VC is currently held, as is his Indian Mutiny medal, by Bristol Museum.
+Fitzgerald's VC and Indian Mutiny Medal are currently held by Bristol Museum.